PradyothVelagapudi/The-Struggle-For-Ardakia/ReadMe.txt

 All of these actions require money.
 Luckily, you've got tax money flowing in every month, denominated in Ardakian Napsars.
 Your total monthly tax input is the sum of the tax input from all towns.

-The amount of money a town produces each month is equal to its development level-- for instance, a town with development 4, it will produce 4 Napsars a month.
+The amount of money a town produces each month is equal to its development level-- for instance, a town with development level 4 will produce 4 Napsars a month.
 However, the government does not earn all of the tax money from a town.
 You will only receive the amount of money from a town proportional to your loyalty there.
 For instance, if a town has a development value of 4, it will produce a total of 4 Napsars a month;